(Wrote this one so long ago that I only vaguely remember doing so.)

 “What are they, microbes?”
 Beckett stood hunched over a high-powered microscope, unsure of what, exactly, he was looking at.

 Dr. Yamata, a tall, slender man of Japanese descent shook his head.
 “Nah.
-These suckers are multicellular,” he said proudly.
+These suckers are multicellular.
 We’re talking about possible organ level of cellular organization, here.
 Similar to platyhelminthes, but a bit more complicated.
 I’ve never seen anything like it.”

 “Palmer and Connelly came across them during them during their dig yesterday,” said Taggart.